marekmosiewicz/adempiere-meta/README.md

 Inintal focus is to install ADempiere on up to date servers (JBoss Wildfly and most recent Tomcat) as well as have alternative ADempiere build scripts which can build with new versions of Java to have ability to develop with up to date tools.

+The basic idea is to have shadow ADempire with new features which can be later integrated to production